bgoonz/INTERVIEW-PREP-COMPLETE/notes-n-resources/interview-q-and-a.md

 - What is [_thread contention_](https://stackoverflow.com/questions/1970345/what-is-thread-contention)?
 (Contention is simply when two threads try to access either the same resource or related resources in such a way that at least one of the contending threads runs more slowly than it would if the other thread(s) were not running).
 Contention occurs when multiple threads try to acquire a lock at the same time
 - What is a [_thread-safe_](https://en.wikipedia.org/wiki/Thread_safety) function?
 (Can be safely invoked by multiple threads at the same time)
 - [_Publish/Subscribe_](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) pattern
 - What is [_2-phase locking_](https://en.wikipedia.org/wiki/Two-phase_locking)?
 (Growing phase, shrinking phase.
-Guarantees serializablity for transactions, doesn't prevent deadlock).
+Guarantees serializablity for transactions, doesn’t prevent deadlock).
 - What is the difference between _thread_ and _process_?
 (Threads (of the same process) run in a shared memory space, while processes run in separate memory spaces)
 - What is [_false sharing_](https://en.wikipedia.org/wiki/False_sharing), [_cache pollution_](https://en.wikipedia.org/wiki/Cache_pollution), _cache miss_, [_thread affinity_](https://en.wikipedia.org/wiki/Processor_affinity), [_ABA-problem_](https://en.wikipedia.org/wiki/ABA_problem), [_speculative execution_](https://en.wikipedia.org/wiki/Speculative_execution)?
 - What is a